halllllll/rannum/README.md

 rannum -l -5 -u 7 --amount 4 --shuffle
 ```

-We all have numbers that remind us of our ex and our lousy boss.
+We all have numbers that remind us of our ex-boyfriend's or our lousy boss.
 Avoiding numbers you don't want to see is the easy way to live in this modern society.
 Not being conscious of statistics will lead to gaining a grip on people's minds.
 Enjoy!
 ```
 $ rannum -l 18 -u 40 --exclude "14 16 20 22 25 28 30 34 36 37 38 39 42 50"